Amazon Elastic Compute Cloud

 Both routes apply to the traffic destined for 192.0.2.3.
 However, the second route in the list covers a smaller number of IP addresses and is therefore more specific, so we use that route to determine where to target the traffic.

-For more information about route tables, see Route Tables in the Amazon Virtual Private Cloud User Guide.
+For more information about route tables, see Route tables in the Amazon VPC User Guide.

 Request Parameters